taylordaughtry/craft-brief/README.md

 ### How does it work?

 Every time an entry is saved, Brief checks whether it's in the section you've specified.
-If it is, Brief sends a notification email to the User Group you've selected.
+If it is, and the entry is enabled, Brief sends a notification email to the User Group you've selected.
 Note that it's a very light check to see if the saved entry is in your section; you won't have any performance issues if you're saving tons of entries everyday.

 ## Usage